chongyangshi/Goodricke/README.md

 ## Questions and Feedback

-This service is still in its alpha state.
+This service is in beta.
 Issues, Pull Requests and Feedbacks are very welcome.
 You can also contact me at shi[AT]ebornet.com .

 ## License